RawaaMoh/About/README.md

 ## Working on:
 * A website that contains all medical related datasets :page_with_curl:.
 * Working on neuroimaging project, will share the details later :computer:.
-* Publishing a template for university students, so you don't need to worry about the format anymore :wink:.
+* Publishing a thesis template for university students, so you don't need to worry about the format anymore :wink:.

 ## Future Work:
 * An awesome personal website :memo:.